-Abstract- The realization customer -value analysis is likely to emerge as a contemporary model for improvement of customer relationship management within the banking industry.
-This means that the cost of acquiring customer base has become expensive and organisations have developed strategies to create customer loyalty.
-The strategies that have been employed by organisations is to improve customer service provision through is through activity analysis.
-Activity analysis have been cited as a driver of superior services and a driver of customer satisfaction.
-It is in this light that this study the impact of Customer Value Chain Analysis on Customer Satisfaction in a selected a bank in a banking industry.
-A qualitative was used in this study where a phenomenological research philosophy was adopted to answer the research problem and primary research findings were gathered from 10 managerial employees of the selected bank within the banking industry.
-The research sample was selected using purposive sampling technique and the findings were analysed thematically.
+8 The realization customer -value analysis is likely to emerge as a contemporary model for satisfaction.
+It is in this light that this study the impact of Customer Value Chain Analysis on this study where a phenomenological research philosophy was adopted to answer the research problem and primary research findings were gathered from 10 managerial employees of the

+13 Activity analysis have been cited as a driver of superior services and a driver of customer sampling technique and the findings were analysed thematically.